-The user need never enter a password to use the -l option. never If no value is specified, a value of any is implied.
-Negating the option results in a value of never being used.
-The default value is any. logfile Path to the sudo log file (not the syslog log file).
-Setting a path turns on logging to a file; negating this option turns it off.
-By default, sudo logs via syslog. mailerflags Flags to use when invoking mailer.
-Defaults to -t. mailerpath Path to mail program used to send warning mail.
-Defaults to the path to sendmail found at configure time. mailfrom Address to use for the "from" address when sending warning and error mail.
-The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to the name of the user running sudo. mailto Address to send warning and error mail to.
-The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to root. restricted env file The restricted\env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+The restricted\env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
-The value may optionally be surrounded by single or double quotes.
+The value may optionally be enclosed in single or double quotes.
 Variables in this file are only added if the variable does not already exist in the environment.
 Unlike env\file, the file's contents are not trusted and are processed in a manner similar to that of the invoking user's environment.
-If env reset is enabled, variables in the file will only be added if they are matched by either the env\check or env\keep list.
+If env\reset is enabled, variables in the file will only be added if they are matched by either the env\check or env\keep list.
 If env\reset is disabled, variables in the file are added as long as they are not matched by the env\delete list.
-In either case, the contents of restricted\env\file are processed before the contents of env\file. secure path Path used for every command run from sudo.
-If you don't trust the people running sudo to have a sane PATH environment variable you may want to use this.
-Another use is if you want to have the "root path" be separate from the "user path".
-Users in the group specified by the exempt\group option are not affected by secure\path.
-This option is not set by default. syslog Syslog facility if syslog is being used for logging (negate to disable syslog logging).
+In either case, the contents of restricted\env\file are processed before the contents of env\file.